Libensemble/libensemble/docs/resource_manager/overview.rst

 The particular nodes and slots assigned to each worker will be determined by the libEnsenble :doc:`built-in scheduler<scheduler_module>`, although users can provide an alternative scheduler via the :doc:`allocation function<../function_guides/allocator>`.
-In short, the scheduler will preference fitting simulations onto a node, and using even splits across nodes, if necessary.
+In short, the scheduler will prefer fitting simulations onto a node, and using even splits across nodes, if necessary.

 Accessing resources from the simulation function